openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 Students see sections in the **Courseware** tab.
 Students can expand one section at a time to see its contents.
-In the following example, three sections are circled, and the third one is expanded to show its subsections:
+In the following example, three sections are circled, and the third one is expanded to show its subsections.

 .. image:: ../../../shared/building_and_running_chapters/Images/sections_student.png
  :alt: The students view of the course with two sections circled